data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 <center><img src="assets/sessions.png" alt="logo" width="600"></center>

-We organise and run two sessions a year.
+We organise and sessions to cover two books a year.
 You can see what we have read previously on our [reading list](./READING-LIST.md).
 Have a suggestion?
 Add it to our [reading materials](#how-to-make-suggestions).
 Our sessions are typically an hour long, including breakout rooms.

 > :tv: [Watch our short 4-minute video](https://youtu.be/nuWOeRx26iw) or read our [facilitating](./Guides/facilitating.md) guide to understand what to expect at a session.